 Hopeless to Heroic Stair Fixes

 - Re-Nailing: Hammering down the same loose nails in their same places is pointless.
-This fix may work for only a very short period of time--even as little as a few hours.
+This fix may work for only a very short period—even as little as a few hours.
 The reason is that the squeaky nail has already formed a hole in the wood that is too large for the nail.
 Hammering it down will not help much.

-- Doubling Up: Driving a second nail next to the original nail is better, but still qualifies as a temporary fix.
+- Doubling Up: Driving the second nail next to the original nail is better, but still qualifies as a temporary fix.
 By nature, nails are meant to pull straight out.
 This means that whatever force pulled out the original nail will eventually pull out your second nail.
 One thing to watch for is whether the new nails will split the stair nosing.
 This is a definite possibility with old stairs.

 - Stair Runners: Sisal, rubber, or carpet stair runners are mainly a sound blocker.
 You will still hear the squeak, but it will be less pronounced.